je2781/ShortLink/README.md

 I started with creating endpoints for encoding, decoding, and later finishing up the gather stats endpoint.
 To manage authentication I used a stateful data storage system (sessions/cookies), rather than tokens.
-It's preferable, when making a app that doesn't receive requests from multiple machines.
+It's preferable, when making an app that provides the UI for clients.

 ## How to run the app